 Select a cell in your workbook, for which you want to recurrently upload its value to your Valispace deployment.
 Then click

 Add Push Vali to connect it to a Vali which you can select from the list.

 Push Valis in the ValiSpace Ribbon, all Push Valis will be pushed to your Valispace deployment.
 You will receive a message with all performed updates.

 Download and installation¶

-1) Download it here (v1.1) and store it to a folder of your choice.
+1) Download the addon from GitHub here and store it to a folder of your choice.

 2) Open Excel, click on the main menu (or

 File in newer Excel versions) then